hhxiao/wait-for/README.md

-## Wait for another service to become available
+## Wait for another services to become available

 `./wait-for` is a script designed to synchronize services like docker containers.
 It is [sh](https://en.wikipedia.org/wiki/Bourne_shell) and [alpine](https://alpinelinux.org/) compatible.
 It was inspired by [vishnubob/wait-for-it](https://github.com/vishnubob/wait-for-it), but the core has been rewritten at [Eficode](http://eficode.com/) by [dsuni](https://github.com/dsuni) and [mrako](https://github.com/mrako).